Fionán Lynch: 1917–1918

 On his release in June 1917, his re‐employment was refused.
 He became an organiser for the Volunteer Executive, working in South Kerry, Armagh and Offaly, militarily as well as politically for Sinn Féin.
 He continued to preach about the benefits of Ireland becoming a republic and was soon drafted to East Clare for electioneering in the hugely significant campaign for the July 1917 East Clare by-election where Éamon de Valera, for Sinn Féin, beat the Irish Parliamentary Party candidate.

-He attended the first Roger Casement Commemoration in Banna Strand, County Kerry, in August 1917, being driven back to Tralee, together with Thomas Ashe, Austin Stack and Stack's father, by Tom Slattery, a significant merchant in the town, who was active in the GAA and a member of the IRB.
+He attended the first Roger Casement Commemoration in Banna Strand, County Kerry, on 11 August 1917 where he gave a speech along with Thomas Ashe and Austin Stack before a crowd of 12,000.

 Lynch was arrested on 13 August 1917 along with Thomas Ashe and Austin Stack under the charge of making seditious speeches and wearing the Volunteer uniform.
 They were each sentenced to two years’ jail and ended up in Mountjoy Prison, being treated as common criminals.
 With a few other republicans, they undertook a hunger strike.
-Unfortunately, this had a tragic outcome when, in September 1917, Thomas Ashe died after food was fed into his lungs during a forced feeding.
+Unfortunately, this had a tragic outcome when, in September 1917, Thomas Ashe died after food was fed into his lungs during forced feeding.
 Lynch, returning from his own forced feeding had said to Ashe as they crossed paths ‘Stick it Tom boy’ to which he replied ‘I’ll stick it Fin’.
 Fionán Lynch records the fact that he was the last person to speak to Ashe before his death, as these were Ashe's last words.

 The prisoners were released in November 1917, but Lynch was re‐arrested on 18 May 1918, along with most of those previously released on licence, this time the reason given was a ‘German Plot’.